rafaqz/citation.vim/README.md

 - Bars                    ‖│┃┆∥┇┊┋
 - Dashes                  ‾⁻−₋‐⋯┄–—―∼┈─▭▬┉━┅₌⁼‗

-- And use these like a colon after words (notice that's not a normal colon!)
+- And use these like a colon after words (notice that's not a normal colon) ∶∷→⇒≫
-        ∶∷→⇒≫

 Long lines will occasionally break the display colors.
 It's a quirk of how unite